 New-ItemProperty -Path "HKLM:\SOFTWARE\OpenSSH" -Name DefaultShell -Value "C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe" -PropertyType String -Force

 Setting VSCode for SSH remoting

-The cool thing about this approach of using ssh and a remote machine for powershell development, is that you can use vscode to remote into the server and devlop / test windows powershell 5.1, directly from you vscode instance running on you Mac.
+The cool thing about this approach of using ssh and a remote machine for Powershell development is that you can use vscode to remote into the server and develop / test windows Powershell 5.1, directly from your vscode instance running on your Mac.

-This setup is incredible easy to configure.
+This setup is incredibly easy to configure.
 As long as you have done the previous steps and have your Windows VM ready to ssh into.

 start by installing the vscode extension “Remote – SSH” on you Mac vscode.